aladdinpersson/Machine-Learning-Collection/README.md

 # Machine Learning Collection
-In this repository I will be uploading machine learning algorithms implemented in Python.
-I try to make the code as clear as possible, for some I have done video explanations on youtube and derivations on my blog.
+In this repository I will be uploading everything machine learning related.
+I try to make the code as clear as possible, and the goal is be to used as a lookup to solve specific problems.
+For most I have also done video explanations on youtube to make it easier to follow the code if you're a beginner, and for some theory I've done the derivations on my blog.

 :white_check_mark:: If the algorithm is tested  \
 :small_red_triangle:: If the algorithm is untested  \